chianti-ga/watermark-cli/README.md

 ## Features

-- Apply text watermarks to images in various patterns (diagonal, horizontal, vertical, random, cross-diagonal)
+- Apply text watermarks to images in various patterns (diagonal, horizontal, vertical, random, cross-diagonal) (PDF support is planned for future releases but not currently implemented)
-- Process single images/pdf or recursively process directories (pdf output isn't available for batch processing)
+- Process single images or recursively process directories
-- Convert watermarked images to PDF format
 - Parallel processing for batch operations using Rayon
 - Customizable watermark spacing and JPEG compression quality